Fulacht fiadh: Function

 It is postulated that these pits were filled with water and heated stones thrown in to create a pool of boiling water in which meat was cooked.
 This is because when excavated, fulachtaí fiadh are found with associated charred, scorched and broken rocks.
 The Ballyvourney reconstruction also included successful attempts at heating the water and cooking meat in this manner.

 Other theories suggest that the sites may have been used for bathing, the washing and dyeing of cloth, and leather working.
 Supporters of these theories point to the fact that no remains of foodstuffs have been found at the fulacht fiadh sites.
 Some researchers believe the fulachtaí fiadh were multi-purpose and could have, at least in some cases, been used for all of these activities - cooking, bathing, dyeing, or anything involving hot water.
 Some fulacht fiadh reconstructions, such as the one at Ballyvourney, include circular, hut-type structures based on the post holes found at the sites; some believe these small buildings were used for the storing and preparation of foodstuffs.
 Another theory is that the small buildings on site were used for enclosing heat and steam in a manner similar to the Tigh 'n Alluis Gaelic sweat-houses (which were built of stone), however, this theory does not take into account the fact that the hot water trough is located outside the buildings (when a building is even present at all).

-In August 2007 two Galway based archaeologists suggested that fulachtaí fiadh were used primarily for the brewing of beer, and experimented by filling a large wooden trough with water and adding heated stones.
+In August 2007, two Galway based archaeologists suggested that fulachtaí fiadh were used primarily for the brewing of beer, and experimented by filling a large wooden trough with water and adding heated stones.
 Once the water had reached approximately 65 degrees Celsius they added barley and after 45 minutes transferred it to separate vessels to ferment, first adding wild plant flavourings and yeast.
 Some days later they discovered that it had transformed into a drinkable light ale.

-This way of brewing with hot stones is also attested in Norway.
+This method of brewing with hot stones is widely documented across Europe in the modern period, and survives as a living tradition in Finland, Latvia, and Russia.